texas-justice-initiative/website-nextjs/content/new-content-banner.md

 ---
 show: true
-name: COVID-19 LEO deaths
+name: "LBJ Report "
-text: Map of COVID-19 deaths in Texas law enforcement
+text: "COVID and Corrections: A Profile of COVID Deaths in Custody in Texas"
 path: /publications/covid-law-enforcement-deaths
 ---